 * Correspondence: peter.yershov@zin.ru; peteryershov@yandex.ru

 Abstract: The European flounder, Platichthys flesus, is a polymorphic flatfish exhibiting large population variation in proportion of left-sided and right-sided morphs across its range.
 Detailed studies of flounder populations within its geographic range can provide valuable information for analyzing spatial patterns of frequencies of the two morphs.
 We have examined the frequencies of left-sided individuals of flounder in the White Sea (Kandalaksha, Onega, Dvina, and Mezen bays), the region in the northeastern part of species’ range adjacent to the Arctic.
 The proportion of the two morphs in the populations of the White Sea flounders demonstrated high variability and specific regional characteristics.
 The highest frequency of left-sided individuals was observed in the northwestern (Kandalaksha Bay) and southwestern (Onega Bay) parts of the White Sea.
 Flounders living in the eastern part of the White Sea (Dvina and Mezen bays) showed much lower frequency of this trait.
 No consistent pattern of geographic variation in proportion of the morphs was observed across flounder’s geographic range.
+The lowest frequencies of left-sided individuals were recorded in the flounder populations living at the eastern and western margins of geographic range.
 Geographic variation in proportion of left-sided individuals in flounder populations is likely to be determined by a set of biotic and abiotic factors.
 Selective influence of the later acting through trophic relationships of this species with other hydrobionts can differ in different parts of flounder’s geographic range.

-Keywords: geographical variation; left-sided morph; Platichthys flesus; population polymorphism; White Sea
+Keywords: asymmetry; geographical variation;morph proportions; Pleuronectidae; lateral polymorphism; White Sea

 1. Introduction